Research in Sciences Summer Program FAQ

 The Research in Sciences summer program is open to First Years, Sophomores, and Juniors currently enrolled at Wesleyan University.
 Students may apply for a fellowship each year.

-Fellows work with faculty mentors affiliated with Astronomy, Biology, Chemistry, Earth and Enironmental Sciences, Mathematics and Computer Science, Molecular Biology and Biochemistry, Neuroscience and Behavior, Physics, Psychology, and the College of Design and Engineering Studies.
+Fellows work with faculty mentors affiliated with Archaeology, Astronomy, Biology, Chemistry, Earth and Enironmental Sciences, Mathematics and Computer Science, Molecular Biology and Biochemistry, Neuroscience and Behavior, Physics, Psychology, and the College of Design and Engineering Studies.
 You must have a faculty mentor and a research proposal to apply.

 • Application Requirements